 HEALTH AND MEDICAL

-If your son or daughter has special dietary needs, let management know and we’ll do our best to accommodate him.
+If your son or daughter has special dietary needs, let management know and we’ll do our best to accommodate them.

 CONTACTING YOUR BLUE KNIGHT